Finra Bars Ex-Morgan Stanley Manager Who Oversaw Ami Forte

 (Adds details of McCoy’s consent letter and of Morgan Stanley’s regulatory filing on his departure.)

-“McCoy missed evidence of the frequent use of discretion, notwithstanding RS’s obvious mental decline and the high frequency of extremely complex bond trading in the accounts — either of which should have warranted further investigation into how the trades were being recommended and processed,” Finra said.
+“McCoy missed evidence of the frequent use of discretion, notwithstanding RS’s obvious mental decline and the high frequency of extremely complex bond trading in the accounts — either of which should have warranted further investigation into how the trades were being recommended and processed,” the consent letter said.
 “RS was hospitalized several times, undergoing mental evaluation and even surgical procedures, yet hundreds of trades were placed in the accounts during these times.”

 McCoy, who has not been registered since his departure from Morgan Stanley in November 2016, according to BrokerCheck, could not be reached for comment.
 He started in the industry in 1986 and joined Morgan Stanley in 1999 from Nationsbanc Investments, according to BrokerCheck.